RecQ helicase: BLM helicase

 Cells from humans with Bloom syndrome are sensitive to DNA damaging agents such as UV and methyl methanesulfonate indicating deficient DNA repair capability.

-The budding yeast Saccharomyces cerevisiae encodes an ortholog of the Bloom syndrome (BLM) protein that is designated Sgs1 (Small growth suppressor 1).
+The budding yeast Saccharomyces cerevisiae encodes an ortholog of the Bloom syndrome (BLM) protein that is designated Sgs1 (Slow growth suppressor 1).
 Sgs1(BLM) is a helicase that functions in homologous recombinational repair of DNA double-strand breaks.
 The Sgs1(BLM) helicase appears to be a central regulator of most of the recombination events that occur during S. cerevisiae meiosis.
 During normal meiosis Sgs1(BLM) is responsible for directing recombination towards the alternate formation of either early non-crossovers or Holliday junction joint molecules, the latter being subsequently resolved as crossovers.

 In the plant Arabidopsis thaliana, homologs of the Sgs1(BLM) helicase act as major barriers to meiotic crossover formation.
 These helicases are thought to displace the invading strand allowing its annealing with the other 3'overhang end of the double-strand break, leading to non-crossover recombinant formation by a process called synthesis-dependent strand annealing (SDSA) (see Wikipedia article "Genetic recombination").
 It is estimated that only about 5% of double-strand breaks are repaired by crossover recombination.
 Sequela-Arnaud et al. suggested that crossover numbers are restricted because of the long-term costs of crossover recombination, that is, the breaking up of favorable genetic combinations of alleles built up by past natural selection.